 - U.S. Census Bureau – U.S. Imports of Petroleum

-- U.S. Geological Survey – World Petroleum Assessment
+- U.S. Geological Survey – World Oil and Gas Resource Assessments

 - International Energy Agency – World Energy Outlook